Skip to content

 Professor Stuart Brierley

 Professor Brierley is an international expert on the 'gut-brain axis' and chronic visceral pain mechanisms.
-His research comprises discovery and translational science investigating the nerve pathways innervating visceral organs to determine the causes of, and treatments for, Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), bladder pain syndrome, and endometriosis.
+His research comprises discovery and translational science investigating the nerve pathways innervating visceral organs to determine the causes of, and treatments for, Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), bladder pain syndrome and endometriosis.
 His research focuses on the role of different nerve pathways innervating the viscera, the channels and receptors underlying their function, the influence of microbiome and the immune system, and how these mechanisms are changed during acute and chronic visceral pain.

-Professor Brierley has been awarded >$43.5M in research funding (since 2004) including NHMRC fellowships (x4), NHMRC Project grants (x13), NHMRC Development grant (x1), NHMRC Synergy grant (x1), NIH RO1 grant (x1), NIH HEAL/SPARC grants (x2), MRFF (x1), ARC Discovery (x2) and ARC LIEF (x3).
+Professor Brierley has been awarded >$51.9M in research funding (since 2004) including NHMRC fellowships (x5, Investigator L2, Investigator L1, CDFII, CDF1 and Biomedical), NHMRC Project grants (x13), NHMRC Development grants (x2), NHMRC-ERA NEURON (x1), NHMRC Synergy grant (x1), NIH RO1 grant (x1), NIH HEAL/SPARC grants (x2), MRFF (x1), ARC Discovery (x2) & ARC LIEF (x3).

 Professor Brierley has a strong track record of industry collaboration.
 His collaborations with industry partners Ironwood Pharmaceuticals identified the mechanism of pain relief of a new drug (Linaclotide) in treating patients with IBS with constipation (IBS-C).
 Linaclotide, a guanylate cyclase-C agonist is effective in relieving abdominal pain associated with IBS-C and is available and registered for use by IBS-C patients in the USA, Europe, Asia, and Australia.